SebastianUA/Certified-Kubernetes-Application-Developer/README.md

 - `cm` = ConfigMaps
 - `cj` = CrobJobs
 - `ep` = Endpoints
-- `crd` = Customresourcedefinitions
+- `crd` = Custom Resource Definitions

 ## Get all resources in Kubernetes cluster

 To get all resources in all namespaces:

 ```shell
 kubectl get all --all-namespaces